 Gifted and Talented Advisory Council

 The Gifted and Talented Advisory Council is made up of representatives of stakeholder groups with interest and expertise in gifted education.
 The council provides valuable guidance and feedback to the department on gifted education issues.
-The council will meet April 9, 2018, 9-11:30 a.m., at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota, Conference Center B, Room 17.
+The council will meets at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota.
 Meetings are open to the public.
 Meeting dates for the 2018-19 school year will be posted late Summer.